Saganaki22/PWD_Gen/README.md

-# PWD Gen - Password Generator
+# PWD Gen - Password Generator [Chrome / Firefox plugin]

 A modern, secure password generator with a clean interface and real-time strength indication.
 Available both as a browser extension and a web application.